Potato 2.2: Events, Entity Linking, Export, and 55 Survey Instruments

 enabled: true

-The new export CLI (python -m potato.export) converts annotations to 6 industry-standard formats with a single command:
+The new export CLI (python -m potato.export) converts annotations to 6 standard formats in one command:

 python -m potato.export --config config.yaml --format coco --output ./export/